SIMEXP/niak/niak_installation.md

 ```
 # MINC tools

-To read MINC files or run the fMRI preprocessing pipeline, it is necessary to install the [minc toolkit](http://www.bic.mni.mcgill.ca/ServicesSoftware/ServicesSoftwareMincToolKit).
+To read MINC files or run the fMRI preprocessing pipeline, it is necessary to install the [minc toolkit](http://www.bic.mni.mcgill.ca/ServicesSoftware/ServicesSoftwareMincToolKit) version 1.0.01.
 > * Binaries/packages are currently available for Ubuntu, Debian and Mac OSX, making the installation seamless on those systems.
 > * Compilation is usually required on other platforms.